Paul Salamunovich: Career

 Upon retiring as Music Director of the Los Angeles Master Chorale in 2001, he was immediately named Music Director Emeritus, a title he held until his death.
 Salamunovich returned to the Chorale as guest conductor in 2005, making his debut in Disney Hall in a sold-out concert.
 He was one of the most in-demand choral clinicians, having conducted almost 1000 workshops and festivals throughout the United States, Canada, the Bahamas, South America, Europe, Australia, and the Far East.
 He led the St. Petersburg Philharmonic and the Master Chorale of the United States as part of the annual Festival of Sacred Music at the Basilica of St. John Lateran in Rome in November 2003.
 In 2012, he was an inaugural inductee to the Loyola Marymount University Faculty Hall of Fame.

-Salamunovich was stricken with the West Nile virus in September 2013.
-After a seven-month battle to recover from the illness, he died from multiple complications on April 3, 2014, in Sherman Oaks, California.
-His rosary was held at St. Charles Borromeo on May 2, 2014.
-His funeral the following day at Blessed Sacrament Church in Hollywood was attended by over a thousand people.
-As was the custom with members of the St. Charles Choir who died, the choir came out of the choir loft and sat downstairs near the casket as family.
-The entire congregation was given music and singers from all the various choirs he conducted sang the Mass presided over by 14 priests, including Cardinal Roger Mahony.
-He is buried at Holy Cross Cemetery.